This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Selfies are another thing that wigs me out.
 I live in a tourist town and selfie sticks are ubiquitous.
 I constantly have to suppress the urge to take the selfie stick away and bash the stupid asses over the head with it!
 Seriously, as little as five years ago, people didn’t feel compelled to take a selfie of themselves in every situation.
 They didn’t feel the need to constantly post photos to (insert social media platform of choice here).
 People used to interact with one another in public places!

-I could literally write for hours about idiots I’ve encountered and the stupid crap they do with their phones.
+I could literally write for hours about strange folks I’ve encountered and the stupid crap they do with their phones.
 Let’s just say, in most cases, people are becoming more tuned in to their phones than they are to the people in front of them.
 If the NoPhone can shame someone into changing the ludicrous behavior or, in the case of the truly “addicted,” act as a placebo substitute to wean them from their electronic disconnect, then I say GO NOPHONE!
 If you feel compelled to post something to Facebook while you are out in public, do it like you’d do it at home: excuse yourself and go to the bathroom!

 I freaking love this product and I know dozens of people who would benefit from being re-educated by its use.
 I am solidly IN, I’ll take two dozen!